 Thank you to Mike Wombacher, founder of Dog Gone Good!
 Dog Training for the tip.
 Mike offers group and private dog training in the San Francisco Bay Area and has authored two books on dog training.

-For more training tips, check out Woof Report’s newest tip category, Perfect Petiquette.
+For more training tips, check out Woof Report’s Perfect Petiquette tip category,

 Thank you to our Woof Report Friend Rilla and Missy for the photo.